Qualifying your video game as British under the cultural test for film video games means you can access UK video game tax relief.

 The BFI requires additional supporting material to complete its assessment of your application.

-These can be attached to your online application form:
+These should be attached to your online application form:

 - scripts or equivalent (if applicable) to demonstrate language and content.